AUM Prenatal Yoga Teacher Training

 The course includes two sections, each divided into two parts, as well as an online component in development, with details coming soon!

-- The structure of the pelvic floor and its changes during pregnancy and childbirth
+- Changes in the pelvic floor throughout pregnancy and childbirth

-- Pranayama, meditation, and chakra work for pregnancy.
+- Pranayama, meditation, and postures for pelvic floor health

 Part 1B: Trimester-Specific Prenatal Yoga and Complications of Pregnancy